We became a Foundation Trust in 2006, and as such, are required to have a membership community - ours is made up of public members and staff members.

 Check you live within one of these before applying to become a member!

 All members of staff automatically become a member of our staff constituency when they join the Trust, unless they choose to opt out.
+Staff cannot apply to become a public member.

 Applying to become a member of our Trust is quick and easy.
 You can do this by completing our on-line Membership Application Form here.